votingworks/vxsuite-complete-system/README.md

 make node
 ```

 Then pull down all of the code.
-You can rerun these commands to pull
+You can re-run these commands to pull
 the latest version of the code.

 ```